 Getting through winter can be tough; it’s dark when you get to work, dark when you leave, and depending on where you live – there can definitely be a limit to the novelty value of all that snow.

-Below we lay out everything you will need to set up a winter garden.
-Read all the way to the end for a special treat thats guaranteed to cure your winter blues 😉
+Below we lay out everything you will need to set up a winter garden, including a simple led grow light setup guide.
+Read all the way to the end for a special treat that’s guaranteed to cure your winter blues

-The first and most important part of this whole setup is the light.
-As Dr Rob explains here, plants ‘eat’ light and convert it into chemical energy to fuel their growth.
+The first and most important part of your grow lamp setup is the light.
+As Dr. Rob explains here, plants ‘eat’ light and convert it into chemical energy to fuel their growth.
 Not enough light = slow/weak growth.
 It’s important that you use a grow lamp specifically for plants – the normal type of light globe that’s screwed into your ceiling probably isn’t going to work.
 The problem with normal house globes is that they don’t offer the right frequencies of light for photosynthesis.
 More on that here.
 The video below will help you understand what to look for when shopping for grow lights.

-There are a ton of different options here, and you should chose one that suits your space.
-One of the most important features to look for however is the ability to adjust its height.
+There are a ton of different options here, and you should choose one that suits your space.
+One of the most important features to look for starting your simple grow light setup, however, is the ability to adjust its height.
 You will want to make sure that the globe is 3-4″ from the plant at all times.
-Obviously as the plant grows taller, this means the light needs to move up.
+Obviously, as the plant grows taller, this means the light needs to move up.
 For this reason (and also because they’re very affordable) we like desk lamps like the ones below.

 Or for something a bit fancier (available in black and white):

-The total cost for setting up and running a garden like this will vary based on your location.
-Here in the US Amazon Prime will deliver the grow light, lamp stand and timer to you for around $40.
+The total cost for setting up and running a DIY indoor grow light setup like this will vary based on your location.
+Here in the US Amazon Prime will deliver the grow light, lamp stand, and timer to you for around $40.

 - $1.44 per month for the 26W CFL